Are You Considering Using a Van as a Bug Out Vehicle?

-A van can make a great bug out vehicle but there are a lot of things that you need to consider when you’re making a purchase.
+A van can make a great but there are a lot of things that you need to consider when you’re making a purchase.

 Which vehicle should you choose?
 How do you mock up the interior?
 How do you keep the project from needlessly draining your bank account?
 Digital Trends does a good job of summarizing all of these questions and more.

 Interested in more articles about bug out vehicles?
 Be sure to check out our ideas about using bicycles as bug out vehicles.

 You want to head out into the wilderness with more than just a backpack and a rolled-up sleeping bag.
 Maybe you want to experience nature, or wait out the apocalypse.
 Either way, you want all of the comforts of home… or at least most of them.
 Basically, you need a camper van.

 Camper vans sit somewhere between tenting and traditional RVs, offering the advantages of a vehicle without excessive bulk.
 Specialist companies have built some impressive rigs for money-no-object customers, but it’s also possible to build your own camper van on a more reasonable budget.